Mathics3/mathics-core/FUTURE.rst

 * Efficient pattern matching
 * Documentation
 * Start a real instruction-driven interpreter
-* Compile system
 * Rewrite how Graphics Routines are implemented and implement a robust API for extending
+* Notebook Integration

 Smaller things:

-* Redo/rethink Complex representation
-* Better and more back-end formatting and rendering
 * Basic Object system.
 Some of our BaseElement objects don't feel right.
+* Improve Complex conversion to SymPy (via SymPy.Add?)
 * Remove home-grown Expression Cache.